Gastrointestinal

 Abstract:

-Nonsteroidal anti-inflammatory drug (NSAID) use is associated with an elevated risk of gastrointestinal damage.
+Background: Nonsteroidal anti-inflammatory drug (NSAID) use is associated with an elevated risk of gastrointestinal damage.
 As adenosine 5'-triphosphate (ATP) may play a protective role in the small intestine, our objective was to determine the local effect of ATP on small intestinal permeability changes induced by short-term challenge of the NSAID indomethacin in healthy humans.

 Methods: Mucosal permeability of the small intestine was assessed by the lactulose/rhamnose permeability test, that is, ingestion of a test drink containing 5 g lactulose and 0.5 g L-rhamnose followed by total urine collection for 5 h.
 Urinary excretion of lactulose and L-rhamnose was determined by fluorescent detection high-pressure liquid chromatography (HPLC).
 Basal small intestinal permeability was assessed as a control condition.
 As a model of increased small intestinal permeability, two doses of indomethacin were ingested before ingestion of the test drink (75 mg and 50 mg at 10 h and 1 h before the test drink, respectively).
 Concomitantly with indomethacin ingestion, placebo or 30 mg/kg ATP was administered through a naso-intestinal tube.